codingfogey/fontawesome-bundle/README.md

 Usage
 -----

-Currently the bundle brings one command to install the font files to the `web` directory:
+Currently the bundle brings one command to install the font files to the `web/fonts` directory:

     app/console codingfogey:fontawesome:install